ryouchinsa/sam-cpp-macos/README.md

 ```

 To build on the Xcode, this is my settings on the Xcode.
-If you need more information, please let me know.

 - General -> Frameworks, Libraries, and Embedded Content